-If you are a designer, jeweler or creative mind starting your own company, you’ll probably have heard about 3D printing.
-You might even have thought about introducing it to your company or creative project but you still don’t know where to start or how it can actually improve your business.
+If you are a designer, jeweler, or creative mind starting your own company, you’ll probably have heard about 3D printing.
+You might even have thought about introducing it to your company or creative project.
+However, you may not know where to start or how it can improve your business.

 If that is the case, we have some good news for you: it’s easier than you think and well worth your while! (more…)